palantir/palantir-java-format/README.md

 settings and select the `Plugins` category.
 Click the `Marketplace` tab, search for the `palantir-java-format` plugin, and click the `Install` button.

+The plugin will be disabled by default on new projects, but as mentioned [above](#com.palantir.java-format-gradle-plugin), if using the `com.palantir.java-format` gradle plugin, it will be recommended in IntelliJ, and automatically configured.

-The plugin will be enabled by default.
-To disable it in the current project, go to `File→Settings...→palantir-java-format Settings` (or `IntelliJ IDEA→Preferences...→Other Settings→palantir-java-format Settings` on macOS) and check the `Enable palantir-java-format` checkbox.
-(A notification will be presented when you first open a project offering to do this for you.)
+To manually enable it in the current project, go to `File→Settings...→palantir-java-format Settings` (or `IntelliJ IDEA→Preferences...→Other Settings→palantir-java-format Settings` on macOS) and check the `Enable palantir-java-format` checkbox.

-To disable it by default in new projects, use `File→Other Settings→Default Settings...`.
+To enable it by default in new projects, use `File→Other Settings→Default Settings...`.

 When enabled, it will replace the normal `Reformat Code` action, which can be